CROSSLINE: Breaking "Security-by-Crash" based Memory Isolation in AMD SEV: Demystifying ASID-based Isolation

 \bheading{Non-SEV VMs.} Each VCPU of a non-SEV VM may have different ASIDs, which can be assigned dynamically before each VMRUN.
 More specifically, before the hypervisor is about to resume a VCPU with VMRUN, it checks if the VCPU was the one running on this CPU core before the control was trapped into the hypervisor.
 If so, the hypervisor keeps the ASID of the VCPU unchanged and resumes the VCPU directly; if not, the hypervisor selects another ASID (from the ASID pool) and assign it to the VCPU.
 In the former case, TLB entries can be reused by the VCPU as its ASID is unchanged.
 However, in the latter case, the residual TLB entries (tagged with ASID of the hypervisor or the previous VCPU) should not be reused.

 \bheading{SEV VMs.} SEV processors rely on a similar strategy to isolate entries in the TLBs with ASID.
-However, instead of dynamically assigning an ASID to a VCPU before VMRUN, all VCPUs of the same SEV VM are assigned the same ASID at launch time, which should in theory remain the same during the entire life cycle of the SEV VM.
+However, instead of dynamically assigning an ASID to a VCPU before VMRUN, all VCPUs of the same SEV VM are assigned the same ASID at launch time, which remains the same during the entire life cycle of the SEV VM.